Northwestern rallies past Nebraska 31-28 in opener in Dublin

 FREE BEER

 Concession stands gave out free beer at one point during the game when they lost the internet connection at the stadium.
-Aviva Stadium is cashless, to they opted to not turn away thirsty fans.
-Ronan McGowan said he waited 40 minutes in long lines and missed portions of the game: ''They did the right thing.''
+Aviva Stadium is cashless, so they opted to not turn away thirsty fans.
+Ronan McGowan said he waited 40 minutes in long lines and missed portions of the game, though added: “They did the right thing.”

 UP NEXT